-5.6.7.
+6.6.7.
 One of the current proposed housing allocations lies within 400m of a large area of potentially suitable habitat outside the ppSPA (see Appendix A.2).
-This is Site H1j (Cauldwell Road), with an expected total yield of 42 dwellings is within 400m of Shining Cliff Plantation.
-This is not part of the ppSPA but does constitute habitat that (subject to management) could support nightjar and woodlark at appropriate periods in the forestry cycle.
-The proximity of the plantation is unlikely to pose a fundamental obstacle to
+This is Site H1j

-Research examples that support/explore this include: Rose, et al. 2000.
+56 Research examples that support/explore this include: Rose, et al. 2000.
 Changes in heathland in Dorset, England between 1987 and 1996.
 Biological Conservation.
 121: 93-105. & Langston et al. 2007.
 Nightjar Carprimulgus europaeus and Woodlark Lullula arborea - recovering species in Britain?
 Ibis.
 149: 250-260.

-250-260. &lt;sup>59 The term 'edge effects' refers to the fact that impacts from activities outside a site are likely to be felt more keenly at the edge of the site than further towards the middle.
+57 The term 'edge effects' refers to the fact that impacts from activities outside a site are likely to be felt more keenly at the edge of the site than further towards the middle.
 Small sites have a high proportion of edge to middle and therefore are more vulnerable because very little of the site is far enough away from the edge to be undisturbed.